justdark/UE_Android_LiveLink/README.md

 ### 2.open the project,unreal will rebuild the plugin if not compatible.

-### 3.install the apk on your android phone,make sure your phone and computer are in same network.
+### 3.install the `facemoji.D.apk` on your android phone,make sure your phone and computer are in same network.

 ### 4.start app the fill the computer's ip and port.click confirm.